Best ways to improve indoor air quality

 Also, air purifiers and aromatherapy can often make air quality worse unless they are the right kind, Dr. Khatri says.
 They need to be HEPA (high-efficiency particulate arresting) air filters.

-Fortunately, there are ways you can minimize air pollution in your home, car or at work, Dr. Khatri says.
+Fortunately, there are ways you can improve the air quality in your home, car or at work to improve your health, Dr. Khatri says.
 Try these simple steps: